gdagstn/borges/README.md

 zeisel = scRNAseq::ZeiselNervousData()
 ```

 The Zeisel dataset has an "unnamed" `reducedDim` slot that contains a t-SNE embedding for cells of the nervous system.
+There are several labels in the `colData` slot, and we will choose one that offers a good balance between detail and redability.

 ```{r}
 zeiselatlas = prepAtlas(zeisel,